Stochastic Stability of Discrete-time Phase-coupled Oscillators over Uncertain and Random Networks: Introduction

 \subsection{Related works}

-The effects of uncertainties on the synchronization of oscillatory networks have mainly been investigated in models with additive noise.
-The effects of additive noise, such as uncertain exogenous frequencies, have been studied for some classes of continuous-time nonlinear oscillators using a phase reduction model \cite{teramae2004robustness}, and a Fokker-Planck model \cite{acebron2005kuramoto,bag2007influence}.
+The effects of uncertainties on the synchronization of oscillatory networks have mainly been investigated in continuous-time deterministic perturbed models, and stochastic models with only additive noise.
+In the stochastic setting, the effects of additive noise, such as uncertain exogenous frequencies, have been studied for some classes of continuous-time nonlinear oscillators using a phase reduction model \cite{teramae2004robustness}, and a Fokker-Planck model \cite{acebron2005kuramoto,bag2007influence}.
 Moreover, synchronization of continuous-time Kuramoto oscillators with additive uncertainties, modeled as a Wiener process, has been analyzed in a stochastic game setting \cite{yin2011synchronization}.
 A mean-filed approach to frequency synchronization of continuous-time coupled Kuramoto oscillators subject to random exogenous frequencies has been studied in \cite{ichinomiya2004frequency}.
 Oscillators in Erd\"{o}s-R\'{e}nyi \cite{random,hatano2005agreement} random networks, in which each two oscillators are decoupled with a non-zero probability, have also been studied \cite{manaffam2013synchronization,preciado2005synchronization,porfiri2008synchronization, zhou2006universality}.
-Thus far, all studies have focused on the asymptotic full-state synchronization of continuous-time oscillators in the Euclidean space using a linear approximation of the network dynamics in the vicinity of the synchronous state.
+All aforementioned studies have focused on the asymptotic full-state synchronization of continuous-time oscillators in the Euclidean space using a linear approximation of the network dynamics in the vicinity of the synchronous state.

-The effects of coupling noise have been studied on the full-state synchronization of a network of continuous-time harmonic oscillators \cite{wang2018stochastic}, and interconnected oscillators with a common or zero intrinsic noise and state-dependent coupling noise~\cite{aminzare2021phase,russo2018synchronization}.
+The effects of coupling noise have been studied on the full-state synchronization of a network of continuous-time harmonic oscillators \cite{wang2018stochastic}, and interconnected oscillators with a common or zero intrinsic noise together with state-dependent coupling noise~\cite{aminzare2022stochastic,russo2018synchronization}.
 These works have analyzed the network behavior using stochastic differential equations and discussed the effects of noise on the synchronization.